 - Satisfactorily completing the Cognitive Component (coursework) and the Experiential Component (a K-12 classroom experience in a diverse school as a tutor or teacher aide for a minimum of 80 hours; 40 of these hours must be in a K-12 setting during the school day) throughout the teacher education program and documenting them in Tk20 to address the following areas: Racial/Ethnic Diversity, Cultural Diversity (including gender roles and religious diversity), Socioeconomic Diversity, and Linguistic Diversity, and

-2) Writing a reflective essay following student teaching that includse a discussion of how the cognitive and experiential components have prepared you to teach in a diverse setting, address prejudices and discrimination in the classroom and schools, take into account community and cultural norms, and teach about diversity.
+- Writing a reflective essay following student teaching that include a discussion of how the cognitive and experiential components have prepared you to teach in a diverse setting, address prejudices and discrimination in the classroom and schools, take into account community and cultural norms, and teach about diversity.

-Students complete the Human Relations (ED 382) form after student teaching.
-You will complete this in Tk20.
+Students complete the Human Relations (ED 382) form after student teaching in Tk20.

 Please note that in order to receive your teaching license in MN, you are required to pass the Minnesota Teacher Licensure Examinations (MTLE) instead of the PRAXIS tests.
 Students may also substitute ACT/SAT scores for the MTLE basic skills tests.
 Check with the Education Department for more information.

 In Tk20, you will be asked to evaluate your professional dispositions at the end of student teaching.

 Student teachers will upload evidence in their Tk20 portfolio demonstrating that they’ve met Standard 1 ONLY.
 For each licensure area, students will upload at least three pieces of evidence and write a reflection on how that evidence demonstrates that Standard 1 has been met.
 Students should think of compiling evidence to show that they’ve met the standard globally, not each individual substandard (although students can certainly refer to specific substandards in the reflection form).
 In the Portfolio Reflection Form, student explain why each artifact demonstrates mastery of Standard 1.
 Subject matter standards for MN teachers can be found at this link from the MN Office of the Revisor of Statutes.